Peginterferon Alfa-2b (Injection)

 If you notice these less serious side effects, talk with your doctor:

-- Diarrhea, constipation, changes in appetite, weight changes, hair loss, or trouble sleeping
+- Diarrhea, constipation, changes in appetite, weight changes

-- Mild skin rash, redness, itching, or bruising where the shot is given
+- Mild skin rash, redness, itching, or bruising where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor